Spend a moment in meditation...

 The Red Book - C.G.
 JungThis is the book many of us have awaited for decades, and its importance cannot be overstated.

 During WWI, Jung entered an extended visionary experience that he called his “confrontation with the unconscious.”
 Based on these visions, he subsequently developed his principal theories of the collective unconscious, the archetypes, psychological types and the process of individuation.
 Jung focused on transforming psychotherapy from a practice concerned with the treatment of pathology into a means for reconnection with the soul and the recovery of meaning in life.
 At the heart of this endeavor was his legendary Red Book, a large, leather bound, illuminated volume that he created between 1914 and 1930, which contained the substance of his visions and became the nucleus of his later works.
-While Jung considered the Red Book, or Liber Novus (" The New Book") to be the central work in his oeuvre, it has remained unpublished till this day, and unavailable for study and unseen by the public at large.
+While Jung considered the Red Book, or Liber Novus (" The New Book") to be the central work in his oeuvre, it remained unpublished, and unavailable for study and unseen by the public at large until 2009.

 The Red Book is best described as a visionary and prophetic work, and not simply as an imaginative literary or scientific document.
 It is possibly the most influential unpublished work in the history of psychology.
 Its publication is a watershed that inaugurates a new era in the understanding of Jung’s life and work; it fully reveals the experiential, Gnostic roots of Jung's psychology.
-(See a preview of the Red Book contents, including several illustrations and the translation of the first page: download and view in .pdf format.)
-As Jung stated:
+Buy the Book

 The Red Book: Reader's Edition - No Illustrations